rgklab/detectron/README.md

 ### Running Detectron

 There is work in progress to package Detectron in a robust and easy to deploy system.
-For now, we all the code for our experiments in located in the `experiments` directory.
+For now, all the code needed to reproduce our experiments is in located in the `experiments` directory and can be run like the following example.

 ```shell
 # run the cifar experiment using the standard config